randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <!--more-->

+...needs better transition to EU, maybe an intro on EU languages...

 [A Gallop study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that **a majority of European internet users consume content in multiple languages**.
 More than a third create content in multiple languages.
 Among its findings is that, unsurprisingly, users prefer their native language.
 Only about a half accept English if their preferred language is unavailable.

 ## Culture

 Language is just one component of internationalization.
 Cultural expectations play a roll:  concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Thus, products with only one target language still benefit.

+... maybe illustrate with examples ...

 ## Silicon Valley Speak